Eoin McHugh

 Eoin McHugh (born 1994/95) is an Irish Gaelic footballer who plays for Cill Chartha and the Donegal county team.

 He is the only son of James McHugh, a member of the team that defeated Dublin in the 1992 All-Ireland Senior Football Championship Final.
 His uncle Martin was also a member of that team.

 Playing career

 Club

 With his club Cill Chartha, McHugh won the 2012 Donegal Minor Football Championship.
 He scored six points in the final and his use of both feet in executing these scores during a man of the match display was praised in the press.

 McHugh won the 2017 Donegal Senior Football Championship.
 It was the first time his club had won the title in 24 years.

+When he captained his club to the 2024 Comórtas Peile na Gaeltachta, father and son completed a unique feat, with James McHugh having captained their club to the third of his four titles in 1990.